 - Supports named pipe access to COBOL file access

-- Provides ability to run NetCOBOL and their applications on the most recent and up-to-date OS
+- Provides the ability to run NetCOBOL and its applications on the most recent and up-to-date OS

 - NetCOBOL for Linux V12.2 is now supported on Red Hat Linux V8